 - Record limb movements to diagnose Periodic Limb Movement

-- Disorder which can contribute to daytime sleepiness and fatigue
+- A disorder which can contribute to daytime sleepiness and fatigue

 - Reposition leads and address lead malfunctions throughout the night